inoxlang/inox/docs/project.md

 On you development machine create a `<myproject>` folder for the project.
-Open the folder with Visual Studio Code, and execute the following command `Inox: Initialize new Project in Current Folder`.
+Open the folder with Visual Studio Code, and execute the following command `Inox: Create New Project in Current Folder`.

 Open the generated .code-workspace file and click on **Open Workspace**.